 U.S. permanent residents may have to wait some time for their spouses to immigrate to the United States.
 As an LPR you will file the I-130 petition under the family second preference (F2) designation.
 These are subject to certain per country limitations on the issuance of immigrant visas.
 Each country in the world is allotted a certain number of immigrant visas to the U.S. each year.
 Your wait for visa availability will depend upon the country of birth of the immigrating spouse.

-This might all sound like a complicated process, but the spouse visa lawyers at Sam Shihab & Associates are the best at what they do.
+This might all sound like a complicated process, but the spouse visa lawyers at Shihab Burke, LLC, Attorneys At Law are the best at what they do.

 Applying for a Green Card in the United States vs. Abroad

 The green card application process will vary depending on whether your foreign national spouse is applying while in the U.S. or while residing in their home country abroad.

 If your spouse is in the United States and there is an immigrant visa available for them, they will be able to file for a green card in the United States through a filing called “Adjustment of Status.”
 They will be able to stay in the United States while the application is pending.

 The Adjustment of Status process usually culminates in an interview of you and your spouse at a local USCIS office.
 During this interview, a USCIS officer will talk with you and your spouse.
 The primary goal of this interview is to confirm the legitimacy of the marriage.
 If approved, your spouse will receive a green card in the mail in a few weeks.

 For permanent residents, this option may not be immediately available depending on visa availability.
 You must consult with experienced attorney to evaluate your case.

 Read more about Spouse Visa Lawyers click here.